Paul's Online Notes

 As this last example has shown us, we will sometimes need more than one application of integration by parts to completely evaluate an integral.
 This is something that will happen so don’t get excited about it when it does.

 In this next example we need to acknowledge an important point about integration techniques.
-Some integrals can be done in using several different techniques.
+Some integrals can be done using several different techniques.
 That is the case with the integral in the next example.

 Example 5 Evaluate the following integral \[\int{{x\sqrt {x + 1} \,dx}}\]